 What This Looks Like in Practice

 Completion rates multiplied by four.
 More importantly, the quality of responses changed.
-Instead of "everything is fine," the organization started hearing specific, actionable feedback: scheduling conflicts, unclear promotion criteria, team dynamics that no engagement survey had ever surfaced.
+Instead of "everything is fine," the organization started hearing specific, actionable feedback: scheduling conflicts, unclear promotion criteria, team dynamics that no static engagement format had ever surfaced.

 The shift was not just technological.
 It was philosophical.
 Rather than treating employee feedback as an event — whether at hiring, annually, or at departure — they treated it as a continuous signal.